 All White Bronco Brunch

-Additionally, each car was given a 9 hour sound track of the 94’ radio hits with intermittent breaking news interruptions from that day around O.J.’s whereabouts.
-And lastly, each registered vehicle was given two point and shoot cameras to document the event and were encouraged for the nine hours to not use their cell phone by “black bagging” their digital device (Black bagging is sealing a mobile phone in an opaque black mailing envelope which can only be ‘opened’ by destroying the bag itself).
+Additionally, each car was given a 9-hour soundtrack of the 94’ radio hits with intermittent breaking news interruptions from that day around O.J.’s whereabouts.
+And lastly, each registered vehicle was given a point and shoot camera to document the event and were encouraged for the nine hours to not use their cell phone by “black bagging” their digital device (Black bagging is sealing a mobile phone in an opaque blackmailing envelope which can only be ‘opened’ by destroying the bag itself).
 If the drivers completed the route and didn’t break the seal on their black bagged phone, they were awarded with an original 1994 bronze OJ chase POG slammer.